KwadroNaut/documentation/user_manual/pim/sync_thunderbird.rst

 .. image:: ../images/CalDAV_calendar.png

-The rest of the details of dealing with Thunderbird Calendar are left to the reader...
+There's a bug between NextCloud 13 (or higher) and Thunderbird 60 (or higher).
+After flipping the preference network.cookie.same-site.enabled to false in Thunderbird, the rest of the details of dealing with Thunderbird Calendar are left to the reader…